wa3l/mailr/README.md

 ###Notes:
 1. You need to set your content-type to `application/json`, and don't forget to escape your double quotes in the JSON string.
-2. You will need to to quite foreman (`ctrl-C`) and do `foreman start` every time you make modifications to the code.
+2. You will need to quite foreman (`ctrl-C`) and do `foreman start` every time you make modifications to the code.
 Alternatively, you can get the best of both worlds by doing `foreman run python mailr.py`, which allows foreman to reload the code every time you make a change.

 ## API Keys